tux-86/Xiaomi-HyperOS-BootLoader-Bypass/docs/README.md

 Unofficial fixes to the HyperOS bootloader bypass script.
-The original version of the script can be found here: https://github.com/MlgmXyysd/Xiaomi-HyperOS-BootLoader-Bypass
+The [original version of the script](https://github.com/MlgmXyysd/Xiaomi-HyperOS-BootLoader-Bypass).

 # Xiaomi HyperOS BootLoader Bypass